 Even if they have access to knowledge, they might not be able to apply it.
 If you haven’t provided the bot with all the data you have, they might not offer a good solution.
 If something unexpected goes wrong, they might not be able to pivot.

 This creates a disconnect between the automated system and the customer.
 It can lead to people becoming frustrated and no longer wanting to deal with the company after experience a chat conversation that lacks human emotion.

 This is a bigger problem with simple bots that follow a script.
-But it can still exist in AI-driven bots.
+While conversational AI bots are an improvement, they still have their problems..

 Customers Prefer Agents

-At the end of the day, people like dealing with other people.
+At the end of the day, people prefer live agents over chatbot engagement.

 Live agents tend to result in a high customer satisfaction rating.
 On top of that, 77% of people say they won’t make a purchase if they can’t interact with a human if they have questions.